nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

         - **Queue Time** - Average time, measured in microseconds, that an IO request spends in the array waiting to be served.
         - **Read Latency** - Average arrival-to-completion time, measured in milliseconds, for a read operation.
         - **Write Latency** - Average arrival-to-completion time, measured in milliseconds, for a write operation.
-        - **Total** - The total amount of latency across all types, measured in millieseconds.
+        - **Total** - The total amount of latency across all types, measured in milliseconds.

     - **IOPS**
         - **Read IOPS** - Number of read requests processed per second.